Smoke Bomb Photography

 1. Safety first.

 The most basic rule when using this kind of prop in taking pictures is identifying the potential risks involved in using smoke bombs.
 For instance, the most dangerous type of smoke bomb is the one that needs to be lit on fire.
 If used nearby trees and dry grass, it can cause a fire.
 This type is best used on a paved surface, and far from anything that could catch fire.

 In addition, you need to be aware of the irritation that the smoke may cause to the eyes or throat.
 People around need to be made aware of its possible effects before usage.

 Due to the risks involved, it is best not to use smoke bombs if you are photographing children or animals.
 It is also ideal to have people assist you with your smoke bomb photography.

 2. Plan your shots.

-Planning your shots ahead of time is necessary since you have a limited time to shoot while the smoke bomb is on.
+Planning your smoke bomb pictures ahead of time is necessary since you have a limited time to shoot while the smoke bomb is on.
 You will have to have to work quickly and cannot afford to make many mistakes; otherwise, you will be wasting money.
 The smoke only lasts for a limited time, and sometimes you have to wait for the smoke to accumulate to create a dramatic smoky effect.

 To avoid wasting time and money, see to it that you already have a final result in mind before the actual shooting.
 Plan out the process of each scene so it can be executed smoothly once you are in the field.
 Moreover, it is best if you practice the shots first without smoke bombs, so they can be perfected the moment you add the smoke.

 3. Shoot in good weather.

 It is best if you shoot on a day with good, calm weather.
 A gentle breeze is fine since it may help highlight the smoke with slow currents.
 However, stronger winds will make it hard for you to control the smoke in the scene, and worse, it can blow your colorful smoke away.